evoWeb/sf_register/README.md

 - change password
 - different template file for every form, preview, save and email view, configurable so they do not need to stay in extension
 - override template rootpath in plugin
-- realurl settings preconfigured for controller and actions

 If all that is already in, what is missing?